 Plus more.
 Don’t forget the obvious like taping down ribbon rolls and keeping the lids on spray paint cans.
 Also, ensure any sharp supplies won’t injure anyone.
 Exacto knifes and scissors can be sharp!
 Those jewelry pliers can also do some damage.
 If there are kids around, please take extra care to pack these carefully and securely.

 You may also want to invest in proper art supplies travel gear.
 They are specially made to hold paints, pastels, brushes and so on.
 Sometimes they look like suitcases on the outside, but unzipping them reveals the magic of an organized art supplies collection.
 Other times they are plastic totes with drawers and lids and the like.
 Find the one that suits you best.

 Declutter as you pack up your craft room and art supplies for moving day.

 This should be an obvious one.
 It’s something this blogger touches on a lot.

-As this blogger points out, along with several other useful tips, you’ll want toclearly explain the needs of your craftroomto your movers.
-Be it Coquitlam movers or not, remember these guys are probably not attuned to the importance of keeping felt pens organized by colour (giving the example the blogger gave).
+As this blogger points out, along with several other useful tips, you’ll want to clearly explain the needs of your craft room to your movers.
+Remember these guys are probably not attuned to the importance of keeping felt pens organized by colour (giving the example the blogger gave).
 It’s going to be up to you to do the prep work by bundling things together that go together.
 And you will need to take care of packing and boxing in this room if you want it done to your own specifications.
 Movers are on a time budget, so if they aren’t told otherwise in the estimating process, it’s possible your drawer materials will get ‘thrown’ into a box, mixed with other things.